 Sarajevo and Mostar are the two most visited cities in Bosnia and Herzegovina, and visitors will likely be staying in one of the two.
 Road cycling is possible all year round in Mostar, which is blessed with a Mediterranean climate, while cycling in Sarajevo and around it is a definitive no-no during winter.

 Sarajevo Cycling Tour

-Starting from Baščaršija and heading south to Ilidža you will see the Sebilj, the Sahat Kula, the Bey’s Mosque and the amazing Vječnica (City hall), which is a true architectural masterpiece and the city’s most beautiful building.
+Starting from Baščaršija and heading south to Ilidža, you will see the Sebilj, the Sahat Kula, the Bey’s Mosque and the amazing Vječnica (City hall), which is a true architectural masterpiece and the city’s most beautiful building.

 Further south you will see the famous Latin bridge, where the assassination of archduke Franz Ferdinand took place.
 Pop into the city to see the timeless Sacred Heart Cathedral, Bosnia’s largest Catholic Church.

 After leaving the city centre you can cycle through the refreshing and tree covered Wilson’s promenade and then onto a dedicated cycling track that stretches for almost 8km all the way to Ilidža.
 A great way to end your tour is to cycle to Vrelo Bosne, a serene and beautiful nature park filled with crystal clear lakes and streams that are home to many swans.
-Entry into Vrelo Bosne costs 1 EUR per person.
+Entry into Vrelo Bosne costs 1 Euro per person.

 Sarajevo to Konjic

 This is a truly exhilarating downhill cycle, but it needs to be done at the right time of year and the right time of day to make it truly enjoyable.
 That being said, the entire ride is on well-maintained asphalt and will take you down some amazing adrenaline-filled downhill curves and slopes.